To be eligible for the Part 3 examination at the University of Cambridge candidates must:

 A shortlist of applications will then be prepared and these shortlisted candidates will be notified by email and asked to conduct a short interview on the telephone with the course director some time during the w/c 12th June 2017.

-During the w/c 19th June 2017 final offers will be made and unsuccessful candidates will be notified by email.
+Provisional/unconfirmed offers will be made w/c 19th June and unsuccessful candidates will be notified by email.

 At this stage, successful candidates will be asked to make a non-refundable registration fee of £250 to secure their place.
 The remaining balance of fees (£2,750) will be payable by 31st July 2017 and no later.